caleb531/automata/joss/paper.md

 significant flexibility and ease of use that directly benefits many users.
 The package includes a comprehensive test suite, support for modern language features (including type annotations), and has a large number of different automata, meeting the demands of users across a wide variety of use cases.
-In particular, the target audience is both researchers that wish to manipulate automata and in educational contexts to reinforce understanding about how these models of computation function.
+In particular, the target audience is both researchers that wish to manipulate automata, and for those in educational contexts to reinforce understanding about how these models of computation function.

 # The `automata` package

 The API of the package is designed to mimic the formal mathematical description of each automaton using built-in Python data structures
 (such as sets and dicts).
-This is for ease of use by those that are unfamiliar with these structures, while also providing performance suitable for tasks arising in research.
-In particular, algorithms in the package have been written for tackling performance on large inputs, incorporating algorithmic optimizations such as only exploring the reachable set of states in the construction of a new finite-state automaton.
-The package also has native display integration with Jupyter notebooks, enabling easy visualization that allows students to interact with these structures in an exploratory manner.
+This is for ease of use by those that are unfamiliar with these models of computation, while also providing performance suitable for tasks arising in research.
+In particular, algorithms in the package have been written for tackling performance on large inputs, incorporating optimizations such as only exploring the reachable set of states in the construction of a new finite-state automaton.
+The package also has native display integration with Jupyter notebooks, enabling easy visualization that allows students to interact with `automata` in an exploratory manner.

-Of note are some sophisticated and useful algorithms implemented in the package for finite-state automata:
+Of note are some commonly used and technical algorithms implemented in the package for finite-state automata:

 - An optimized version of the Hopcroft-Karp algorithm to determine whether two deterministic finite automata (DFA) are equivalent [@AlmeidaMR10].